SteamDatabase/MonsterMinigame/README.md

 All PHP files in this repository are licensed under GPLv3, for more information see [LICENSE](LICENSE) file.

 Everything under `assets` folder is © 2015 Valve Corporation.
-Some CSS and JS has been modified by us however.

-Some parts of Valve's javascript code have been modified to fix bugs and add new features.
+Some parts of Valve's javascript and CSS code have been modified to fix bugs and add new features.